094459/newsletter-oss-projects/README.md

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**multi-table-benchmark**

+[multi-table-benchmark](https://aws-oss.beachgeek.co.uk/3vv) this repo is the DBInfer Benchmark (DBB), a set of benchmarks for measuring machine learning solutions over data stored as multiple tables.
+The repo provides detailed instructions on the different steps needed to set up your testing, as well as a Jupyter notebook tutorial to walk you through the key concepts.(#197)

 **partysmith**

 [partysmith](https://aws-oss.beachgeek.co.uk/3l4) is an awesome project from AWS Community Builder Stephen Sennett, that provides an unofficial way to transform your AWS PartyRock apps into deployable full-stack SvelteKit applications.
 Users can enter the URL of a publicly published PartyRock app, select the desired settings, and PartySmith will forge an application into a ZIP archive which will be downloaded to your machine, and ready for use.
 How cool is that!
 (Very in case you were wondering).
 Find out more by reading the supporting blog post, [PartySmith - Bring PartyRock apps to your place](https://aws-oss.beachgeek.co.uk/3l5). (#185)